-- 1. By inserting or adding words "I move that the motion be amended by inserting the word[s] ... between the word ... and the word ...."
+1. By inserting or adding words

+"I move that the motion be amended by inserting the word[s] ... between the word ... and the word ...."
 OR...
-"I move that the motion be amended by adding the word[s] ..." - 2.
-By striking out words "I move that the motion be amended by deleting the words ...." - 3.
-By striking out words and inserting replacement words "I move that the foregoing motion be amended by deleting the words ... and inserting the words ... in their place."
+"I move that the motion be amended by adding the word[s] ..."

+2. By striking out words

+"I move that the motion be amended by deleting the words ...."

+3. By striking out words and inserting replacement words

+"I move that the foregoing motion be amended by deleting the words ... and inserting the words ... in their place."

 Only two levels of amendment are allowed.
-A main motion can be amended (primary amendment) and an amendment can be amended only once (secondary amendment).
+A main motion can be amended (primary amendment) and an amendment can be amended (secondary amendment).
 No amendment is permitted to a secondary amendment.
-If further amendments are desired, the question on the amendment to the amendment must be called before another amendment to the amendment can be made.